Egypt and the Gaza war: International human rights

-The Egyptian government under President Abdel Fattah el-Sisi continues to resist mounting pressure to take more substantive action, particularly given Egypt’s geographical proximity to Gaza and its ability to alleviate the suffering of Palestinian civilians.
-While activists have repeatedly called on Egypt to open its border to civilians, no major international actor has issued such a demand.

-Maritime disruptions in the Red Sea attributed to the Houthis in Yemen—which have affected Egypt economically due to reduced traffic through the Suez Canal—did not lead Cairo to adopt a more active role in efforts to end the war in Gaza.
-Egypt also did not issue any threat to suspend or reconsider its peace treaty with Israel.

-Reactions
+International criticism of the Egyptian government

 The Egyptian government’s stance has been described as complicit in genocide, exposing it to possible prosecution in international courts due to its refusal to intervene to protect civilians or to admit those subjected to or at risk of persecution.

-Hamas official Khalil al-Hayya accused Egypt of complicity in Gaza's humanitarian crisis and addressed "the Egyptian people and their leaders" by asking "Are your brothers in Gaza dying of hunger while they are at your border, close to you?"
+The Egyptian government's positions on the war have deepened tensions between it and Hamas, particularly after the Egyptian government shifted its policy to begin pressuring Hamas to commit to post-war disarmament during ceasefire negotiations.
+Hamas official Khalil al-Hayya has accused Egypt of complicity in Gaza's humanitarian crisis, addressing "the Egyptian people and their leaders" by asking "Are your brothers in Gaza dying of hunger while they are at your border, close to you?"

 Protests have been held outside Egyptian embassies and consulates in several cities, (Note: Ankara, Baghdad, Beirut, Berlin, Brussels, Copenhagen, Damascus, Dublin, Helsinki, Istanbul, Johannesburg, London, Madrid, Milan, Oslo, Prague, Rabat, Stockholm, Tokyo, Tripoli, The Hague, Tunis, and Washington D.C.) calling for the opening of the Rafah crossing to allow humanitarian aid into Gaza.